Participant Preparation Guide

 For both books, in the interest of reading them sequentially, the assigned chapters do not necessarily correlate with the specific content of the respective sessions.
 They are on their own track, so to speak.
 And the session-by-session themes/overviews that I have written are, therefore, not focused on the readings from these two core books.
 I feel certain, however, that the material from these books will provide a rich side-by-side dynamic with the session-specific films and readings, provoking much good discussion.

 c.
 Session/theme-specific readings

-For each of the 10 sessions, the assigned readings and film(s), except for the core books, are specific to the theme of that session.
-Some of the readings are accessible via links to materials that are available elsewhere online, such as articles (clickable directly where the readings are listed).
+For each of the 11 sessions, the assigned readings and film(s), except for the core books, are specific to the theme of that session.
+Some of the readings are accessible via links to materials that are available elsewhere online, such as articles (clickable where the readings are listed).
 Others are available directly on the Sacred Ground webpages (also clickable).
 For the most part, these latter readings are excerpted page selections from books.
 Absence of grey shading indicates where excerpts start and stop.
 The reproduction of this content required permissions from publishers, which we have received.
-As with most of the films, these permissions require creating password-protection.
-So again, please respect the copyright and do not share the password or these materials with others outside of your Sacred Ground dialogue circle.
+As with most of the films, these permissions require password-protection.

 The full books from which we are excerpting are highly recommended for further reading.
 Some of you may already own some of these books.
 In the event you would prefer to read from your book than from a PDF, we have provided page numbers, indicating whether they are from the hardback or paperback edition.
 But everyone else can just click through to the PDFs where the assigned pages have been assembled.